oslabs-beta/sceneSniff/README.md

 # How to Use
 1) Open your Three.js project in the browser.
-2) Open the Inspect/Chrome Developer Tools window and select the '>>' in the navigation bar.
+2) Open the Inspect/Chrome Developer Tools window and select the '>>' in the navigation bar to open the dropdown menu.
 3) Select 'sceneSniff' from the dropdown menu.

 Once the tool is open: